 She was built in 1938/39 in Sweden by Oscar Schelin, and designed by Knud Reimers.

 She’s 43 feet 6 inches long, 7 foot beam, and draws 5 feet.
 The mast is about 42 feet tall from the deck.
 Sail area (measured) is 30 square metres, but the actual working area is larger than that, and the spinnaker is probably 40 square metres.
-The cabin has about 4 feet headroom, and there’s room for three or four people to sleep, but the facilities are very basic, no toilet, no hot water.
+The cabin has about 4 feet headroom, and there’s room for three people to sleep, but the facilities are very basic, no toilet, no hot water.
 But she is enormous fun to sail, which is the key thing.

 We’ve owned her since 1984, and sailed her for many years on the East coast of England, with summers in the Netherlands.
 In 1998 we decided to sail her to the Baltic, to see the waters she was built for, and we liked it so much that she’s still there, at the moment based in Finland.